Clinical Tools / Live calculator

 4. Potassium to add to a bag = bag volume (L) x desired concentration (mEq/L).

 Rounding is for display only.
-This release shows arithmetic only and does not choose whether supplementation is indicated.
+This tool shows planning arithmetic only and does not choose whether supplementation is indicated or how it should be delivered.

 Safety checks